theomgdev/Trade-Evo-Lab/README.md

 - Click on the `Stop Simulation` button to stop the simulation
 - Click on the `Reset Simulation` button to reset the simulation

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+- Fork the repository
+- Create your feature branch (`git checkout -b feature/AmazingFeature`)
+- Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+- Push to the branch (`git push origin feature/AmazingFeature`)
+- Create a new Pull Request
+- Wait for the review
+- After the review, the pull request will be merged

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details